For all dissertations conferred at Illinois, try searching the Online Library Catalog.

 - Networked Digital Library of Theses and Dissertations: Networked Digital Library Theses and Dissertations is a collection of over 200,000 theses and dissertations from around the world.
 Many items, including those dating back to the early 1900s, are available in full text for free.
 For those not available in full text, fill out a standard interlibrary loan request.

 - Center for Research Libraries' Foreign Doctoral Dissertation Database: Try here when looking for a dissertation outside of the United States and Canada.
 This database includes 20,000 cataloged foreign doctoral dissertations.
-New records are no longer being added to this database, so if you're not finding what you need here, please check the CRL catalog to view or search current foreign dissertations.
+New records are no longer being added to this database, so if you don't find what you need here, please check the CRL catalog to view or search current foreign dissertations.
 Because UIUC is a member of CRL, loans to the UIUC community are provided free of charge - just fill out a standard interlibrary loan request and put "Item held by CRL" in the notes field.

 - Index to Theses: Search a comprehensive list of theses accepted for higher degrees by universities in Great Britain and Ireland since 1716.
 Index to Theses includes records for over 490,000 theses, with 44,000 abstracts added in PDF format for the period 1970 to 1986.
 From 1986 onwards, almost all entries include abstracts.
 To request a thesis, fill out a standard interlibrary loan request.